cmalek/sungazer/README.md

 **Documentation**: https://sungazer.readthedocs.org

-`sungazer` is a web based interface to the monitoring data output by the SunPower PVS6 monitoring device installed with a SunPower solar insallation.
+`sungazer` is a command line interface and client library for accessing the the internal API of the SunPower PVS6 monitoring device installed with a SunPower solar insallation.

 ## Installation

-`sungazer` supports Python 3.9+.
+`sungazer` supports Python 3.10+.

 To install from PyPI: